Android On Device Evaluation

 // Values via getLayer

-val layer = Statsig.getLayer(user, "user_promo_experiments")
+val layer = Statsig.client.getLayer(user, "user_promo_experiments")

 val promoTitle = layer.getString("title", "Welcome to Statsig!")